 Day 1: Travel to Portland.

-We flew into Portland airport in the evening and stayed at a nearby airport hotel to get a free shuttle ride.
-The hotels in this area felt safe.
+We flew into Portland airport in the evening and stayed at a nearby airport hotel to take advantage of the free shuttle.

 Day 2: Explore Portland for ½ day, waterfalls on the Columbia River Gorge, stay in Stevenson, WA.
 Total drive time: 2 hrs.

 Portland.
-People told us “Portland is not what it used to be”.
-We weren’t sure what they were talking about so did a little research.
+People told us, “Portland is not what it used to be”.
+We weren’t sure what they were talking about, so we did a little research.

 In November 2020, in the most sweeping response to date, Oregon voters passed Measure 110 (M110), making it the first state to de jure decriminalize the possession of all nonprescribed drugs for personal use, while reallocating millions of dollars toward addiction treatment, recovery programs, housing, and harm reduction services.